 My mom, who taught knitting, sewing, and pattern drawing at a Fashion institute and Art school, played a significant role in shaping my interests in Fashion.

 Occasionally, I joined her at work and had the chance to play around with leftover fabrics from the students.
-It was there that my appreciation for textiles took root, sparking the dream of becoming a fashion designer.
+That's where my interest in textiles began, inspiring me to become a clothing designer.

 In 2009, I began my journey in Fashion Design at Artez, the Academy of Art in Arnhem.
-It was a time of both joy and struggle as I navigated the path of self-discovery.
+It was a time of both joy and struggle as I went through some self-discovery.
 It was during this period that I uncovered my passion for intricate details and developed my technical skills.

 In 2016, I travelled to India with two dear friends.
 An experience that opened my mind.
 The vibrant colours and profound attention to detail.
 I discovered my love for handcraft; embroidery, soutache, and then block printing, which has become my latest passion.
 I combined my childhood love for drawing with my passion for textiles by creating my own block printing stamps.